fipro78/monolith-single_deployment/README.md

 Additionally in _vscode-extension_ there is an example on how to integrate the service in Visual Studio Code.
 To see this in action, open the folder _vscode-extension_ in VS Code and execute the extension via F5.
 In the then opened VS Code instance select a word in the editor, press F1 and select *Modify Selection*.
-If the Remove Service Application with JAX-RS Distribution Provider is running, the selected text should be changed to uppercase.
+If the Remove Service Application with Jakarta-RS Distribution Provider is running, the selected text should be changed to uppercase.
 Note that a devcontainer is configured to reduce the installation needs in the host system.